Yatarba/Hello-World/README.md

 # Hello World 👋

 Welcome to my first GitHub project! 🚀
-I created this repository to practice and learn the basics of GitHub — how to create a repo, make commits, and share my work.
+I created this repository to practice and learn the basics of GitHub, how to create a repo, make commits, clone a repo, and share my work.

 ## 🌱 What to Expect
 - Simple test files and practice code